Quantum arithmetic of Drinfeld modules: Introduction

 \section{Introduction}

 Quantum arithmetic deals with a functor $\mathscr{Q}$ on the projective varieties $V(k)$ over a number field $k$; we refer the reader to Section 2.3 or \cite[Theorem 1.3]{Nik1} for the details.
 Such a functor takes values in the triples $(\Lambda, [I], K)$ consisting of a real number field $K$, an ideal class $[I]$ and an order $\Lambda\subset K$, i.e. a subring of the ring of integers of $K$ [Handelman 1981] \cite{Han1}.
 The invariant $(\Lambda, [I], K)$ comes from the $K$-theory of operator algebras related to the quantum mechanics [Blackadar 1986] \cite{B}; hence the name.
 The existence of functor $\mathscr{Q}$ was proved by contradiction \cite[Remark 1.4]{Nik1}.
 Such a proof entails no efficient formula for the number field $K$ in terms of the field of definition of variety $V(k)$, except for the special case of complex multiplication \cite[Theorem 4.1]{Nik1}.
-The aim of our note is such a formula (Theorem \ref{thm1.1}).
-Roughly speaking, this formula follows from the results of \cite{Nik2}.
+The aim of our note is to fill the gap by establishing such a formula (Theorem \ref{thm1.1}).
 We shall use the following notation and facts.

 Let $\mathfrak{k}:=\mathbf{F}_{p^n}$ be a finite field and $\tau(x)=x^p$.
 Consider a ring $\mathfrak{k}\langle\tau\rangle$ of the non-commutative polynomials given by the commutation relation $\tau a=a^p\tau$ for all $a\in A$, where $A:=\mathfrak{k}[T]$ is the ring of polynomials in variable $T$ over $\mathfrak{k}$.
 The Drinfeld module $Drin_A^r(\mathfrak{k})$ of rank $r\ge 1$ is a homomorphism